 A Regional Arts Resource.
 All of the University’s arts units are part of the College: the Schools of Music, Art, and Drama, the Dance Program, Digital Arts and Experimental Media (DXARTS), the Henry Art Gallery, the Burke Museum, and Meany Center for the Performing Arts.
 They offer more than 280 performances, 60 exhibits, and 100 public programs annually.

 Global Thinking.
-The College teaches more than 50 languages and offers study abroad programs in dozens of international locations, including at UW centers in León, Spain and Rome, Italy.
-The Jackson School of International Studies’ eight National Resource Centers were awarded more than $7.5 million in funding from the U.S. Department of Education for the most recent four-year funding cycle.
+The College teaches 60 languages and offers study abroad programs in dozens of international locations, including at UW centers in León, Spain and Rome, Italy.
+The Jackson School of International Studies provides interdisciplinary education, leading-edge research, public programs, and outreach on all major world areas and critical international issues.

 Partnering with the Community.
 The College has developed dozens of innovative partnerships with the community.
-These include summer programs for K-12 teachers in fields ranging from international studies to physics; guided stargazings at the Jacobsen Observatory; special Meany Center performances for K-12 classes; collaborations with community organizations through project-based courses, and more.
+These include summer programs for K-12 teachers, guided stargazings at the Jacobsen Observatory, special Meany Center performances for K-12 classes, collaborations with community organizations through project-based courses, and more.